 Theme Community Input Tagging of commercial and residential property.
-Crime, rubbish and safety (43%) Feeling unsafe to walk around town, many things being stolen, kids beaten up.
-Rubbish, we could do with more bin, a drop off point for recycling and repurpose items.
+Crime, rubbish and Feeling unsafe to walk around town, many things being stolen, kids beaten up. safety (43%) Rubbish, we could do with more bin, a drop off point for recycling and repurpose items.

-Theme Community Input Upgrading the look of the town centre - its old and run down.
-Best Practice Urban Improving the appeal of Ngaaruawaahia so that residents can be proud of it. design (public realm) The roller doors in the Main Street look terrible, Tagging.
-(18%) Making the town shopping area desirable so we shop locally instead of always going to Hamilton.
-Support for our elderly in terms of housing etc. Population growth Having retail and commercial so you don't need to travel to Hamilton to access and economic it. development (15%) Housing (lack of it) - More affordable houses, lower rent.
+Theme Community Input Best Practice Urban design (public realm) (18%) Upgrading the look of the town centre - its old and run down.
+Improving the appeal of Ngaaruawaahia so that residents can be proud of it.
+The roller doors in the Main Street look terrible, Tagging.
+Making the town shopping area desirable so we shop locally instead of always going to Hamilton.
+Population growth and economic development (15%) Support for our elderly in terms of housing etc. Having retail and commercial so you don't need to travel to Hamilton to access it.
+Housing (lack of it) - More affordable houses, lower rent.
 Lack of local jobs